Many or all companies we feature compensate us. Compensation and editorial

 It may also be a wise choice if you’re unsure when construction will be complete on your new home and want protection against market downturns.

-These agreements have certain perks for purchasers as well.
+These agreements also have certain benefits for purchasers.
 The buyer benefits from potential appreciation, and a long-term lease agreement offers predictable cash flow for a fixed period.
 Buyers may also get certain tax advantages, such as deducting the home’s depreciation on their tax return.

 Before making a decision, consider the pros and cons.